 What makes a Capp verbal reasoning test special?

 Capp verbal reasoning tests are a special mix of various question types that assess different verbal skills.
 The format of Capp tests differs from most other aptitude test assessments as there is no strict time limit.
 Instead, the time taken for you to complete the tests is measured.
-This allows the questions to typically be a lot of numerically challenging or more time-consuming than on other psychometric numerical reasoning tests.
+This allows the questions to typically be a lot more verbally challenging or more time-consuming than other psychometric verbal reasoning tests.
 They can be most challenging.

 - Drop Down Passage: This question type requires you to input the correct answer from the given drop down answers.
 You will need to understand the context of the phrases and find the word that is most appropriate.